krish2006-jain/MyPortfolio/README.md

 KPortfolio is the personal portfolio of Krish Jain, built with React.
 It presents an interactive single-page experience that includes everything important about Krish, such as a hero section, skills, experience, education, projects, achievements, and contact details.

 The site combines modern UI libraries and motion effects to create a polished presentation for personal branding, project showcases, and professional contact information.
+## Deployment

+This portfolio is deployed on Render and is live at: https://krishverse-portfolio.onrender.com
 ## Features

 - Responsive layout for desktop and mobile screens